-Study: Smokers may tap into multiple sources for nicotine
+Study: Smokers may tap into multiple nicotine sources

 Washington — The first peek at a major study of how Americans smoke suggests many use combinations of products, and often e-cigarettes are part of the mix.

 It’s a preliminary finding, but it highlights some key questions as health officials assess electronic cigarettes.